osmandapp/docs/content/osmand/plugins/ski-maps.md

 2. Find the Ski map plugin, and tap it.

-3. If needed, leave the Ski profile option toggled-on in the opened popup window, so that together with the plugin to enable the Ski profile.
+3. If needed, leave the Ski profile option toggled-on in the opened popup window, so that together with the plugin to enable the Skiing profile.

 ![Ski maps plugin Android](/assets/images/plugins/ski-maps/plugin_ski_maps_android.png) ![Ski maps plugin iOS](/assets/images/plugins/ski-maps/plugin_ski_maps_ios.png)